AugustasKl/pizzApp/README.md

 # Pizza App

 Pizza App is a multi-page demo app created with React + Redux that lets you choose different pizzas, drinks, register & login to your account.
-Pizza App's pizza is not just Food, it's an Experience
+Pizza App's pizza is not just Food, it's an Experience.

 ## Installation instructions
 1. Fork this directory